🌟 KEY TAKEAWAYS

 How can a W-2 employee reduce taxes?

-The easiest way for a W-2 employee to reduce their taxes is to claim tax write-offs.
+The easiest way for a W-2 employee to reduce their taxes is to claim tax deductions.
 The simplest write-off is the standard deduction, which is also often the largest deduction.
-If you have a lot of medical expenses, you might also want to consider claiming itemized deductions instead.
+If you have a lot of medical expenses, you might want to consider claiming itemized deductions instead.

-Can a W-2 employee write off a vehicle?
+Can a W-2 employee write off vehicle expenses?

-W-2 employees can no longer write off vehicle-commuting expenses on their itemized deductions.
+W-2 employees can no longer write off vehicle-commuting expenses on their tax returns.
 You may be able to receive a mileage reimbursement if your employer offers that, though it’s not required by the IRS.
 FreshBooks mileage tracker app lets you track your mileage so you can easily submit your employee expense reports.

 Can a W-2 employee deduct unreimbursed employee expenses?